BeardOverflow/msi-ec/packaging/nfpm-alpine-debian-slackware/README.md

  - Alpine based distro
  - Debian based distro
  - Arch based distro
- - Slackware linux

-This folder will contain general definitions for arch debian and alpine.
-Specific files for each distro will be stored under packaging/distro.
+The scripts folder contains scripts that will be embedded to packages.